bifeng/nlp_paper_colletion/notes/Attention Is All You Need.md

 $$
 l = - \sum^K_{k=1} log(p(k)) q(k)
 $$
 If the logit corresponding to the ground-truth label is much great than all other logits.
 This, however, can cause two problems.
 First, it may result in over-fitting: if the model learns to assign full probability to the ground-truth label for each training example, it is not guaranteed to generalize.
-Second, it encourages the differences between the largest logit and all others to become large, and this, combined with the bounded gradient $\frac{∂ℓ}{∂z_k}$ ($z_k​$ are the logits or unnormalized log-probabilities), reduces the ability of the model to adapt.
+Second, it encourages the differences between the largest logit and all others to become large, and this, combined with the bounded gradient $\frac{∂ℓ}{∂z_k}$ ($z_k$ are the logits or unnormalized log-probabilities), reduces the ability of the model to adapt.
 Intuitively, this happens because the model becomes too confident about its predictions.

 We propose a mechanism for encouraging the model to be less confident.
 While this may not be desired if the goal is to maximize the log-likelihood of training labels, it does regularize the model and makes it more adaptable.
 We replace the label distribution $q(k|x)=\sigma_{k,y}$ with